arorahallmundar/final-project/who.markdown

 This trend isn’t unique to NYC.
 Nationwide data shows similar patterns: over 90% of homicide perpetrators and about 85% of victims are male ([Everytown Research, 2021](https://everytownresearch.org/report/guns-and-violence-against-women/)).

-The bar chart below makes this pattern immediately clear:
+The bar chart in Figure 1 makes this pattern immediately clear:
 ![Bar chart gender](/assets/fig1.png)

 *Figure 1: Gender Breakdown of Perpetrators and Victims !BREYTA Í NÝTT!*